Lonitch/Lonitch.github.io/_posts/2020-08-28-Fermi-Coulomb-Holes.md

 ---

 The "hole" in density functional theory (DFT) refers to **the depletion of electron density around a reference spatial point**, as a result of exchange-correlation effects among electrons.
-To see how the holes emerge in the formulation of DFT, let us start with the definition of charge/electron density:
+To see how the holes emerge in the formulation of DFT, let us start with the definition of charge/electron density:<!--more-->

 $$\rho(\vec{x_1})=N \int d \vec{x_2} \dots d \vec{x_N}|\psi(\vec{x_1} \dots \vec{x_N})|^{2}\tag{1}$$